tonyshaocs/AlarmClock/README.md

 # AlarmClock
-An Alarm build in Visual Basic.
+An Alarm clock built in Visual Basic.